Ladder costs for random walks in L\'evy random media

 Functional limit theorems for the processes $Y$ and $X$, with suitable scaling, have been derived in \cite{bcll, blp, bblms} under different set of hypotheses.
 In particular, when $\g\in (0,1)$ or when the underlying random walk performs heavy-tailed jumps, the processes $Y$ and $X$ are shown to exhibit an interesting super-diffusive behavior \cite{blp, bblms}.

 Let us define the \emph{first-passage time} in $(0,\infty)$ by \be \cT(X) := \inf\{ t>0 \,: \, X_t > 0 \}\,. \ee Notice that in this continuous setting the notion of first-ladder height becomes trivial, while that of first-ladder length of $X$ indeed corresponds to $\cT(X)$, being the speed of the process $X$ set equal to 1.
 By construction, and using the previous notation, it can be seen that \be \ee This relation shows that, beyond their intrinsic interest, the derivation of the law of the first-ladder height and length of $Y$ will allow to infer information on the first-passage time of the process $X$.
-Indeed, the continuous first-passage time $L_\cT(Y)-Y_\cT$ can be seen as the value of the RWRSB with scenery on bonds $\z^+\equiv 0\,$ and $\z^-= 2\z$ at time $\cT$.
-As a consequence, we have \begin{corollary} where $K_{low}(x)$ and $K_{up}(x)$ are slowly varying functions that are matching if $\g\in (1,2]$ (see Subsection \ref{sec: appLLG}). \end{corollary}
+Indeed, the continuous first-passage time $L_\cT(Y)-Y_\cT$ can be seen as the value at time $\cT$ of the RWRSB driven by $S$ and with scenery $\z^+\equiv 0\,$ and $\z^-= 2\z$, and hence with indices $\g_0=\g$ and $\hat\g_+=+\infty$, which imply $\r+> \r_0$ (see notation \eqref{notation}).
+As an application of Theorem \ref{MainResult1} we have the following: \begin{corollary} In the above notation, for any $\beta\in[1,2)$ and $\gamma\in(0,2]\backslash\{1\}$, it holds that